 All of the are put to shame by Ubykh.
 It features a record high of 84 consonants without featuring click sounds.
-And as for how many vowels is has?
+And as for how many vowels it has?
 A mere two.
 It is nothing but clusters of consonant clusters.

 Hippopotomonstrosesquipedaliophobia is ironically the fear of long words.

-Most Southeast Asian languages such as Thai, Chinese, Vietnamese, Japanese, Lao, and Khmer are very heavy on the vowels and do not feature consonant clusters at all, rendering all European languages more or less unpronounceable to them.
+Most Southeast Asian languages such as Thai, Vietnamese, Japanese, Lao, and Khmer are very heavy on the vowels and do not feature consonant clusters at all, rendering all European languages more or less unpronounceable to them.
 To a Vietnamese, imagine the horror that is learning Russian.

-For the sake of foreigners, most of these countries' education system includes teaching students english pronounciations of their language, such as pinyin.
+For the sake of foreigners, most of these countries' education system includes teaching students English pronounciations of their language, such as pinyin.